svb-41/front/src/doc/main.md

 <img src='./img/turn.gif'>

-If you turn when your ship is moving it will keep its speed but change it direction.
+If you turn when your ship is moving it will keep its speed but change its direction.

 ```typescript
 export const ai: svb.AI<Data> = ({ ship, stats }) => {